iamfiasco/transfer-learning/README.md

-# transfer-learning
-transfer learning via keras
+# Transfer learning using keras on ResNet 50